 I can only imagine how it must be if this would be your property.
 All these people walking around in your precious garden every day… I guess it is the tormenting fate of a royal family member.
 It must be a lot of work to maintain the whole complex; some of the tile work was pretty damaged.
 Anyways, I thankfully walked around and enjoyed visiting the palace and its gardens, very impressive!

 Book your tickets in advance online to avoid waiting lines.
 You may also want to join a guided tour to learn more about the historical stories.
 Free admission on Mondays.
 Opening hours vary per season, usually open at 09:30h and closes at or 19:00h (Apr-Sep) or 17:00h (Oct-Mar), closed on a few national holidays.
+Check GetYourGuide for options, such as skip-the-line tickets and guided tours.

 Petite Place: Casa de Pilatos